Start9Labs/documentation/source/support/faq.rst

 Are my Internet requests anonymous and secure?
 ==============================================

-Embassy OS and every service on the Embassy are served on their own Tor Hidden Services with unique Tor addresses.
+EmbassyOS and every service on the Embassy are served on their own Tor Hidden Services with unique Tor addresses.
 The private keys used to create these addresses are generated on your phone or computer when you first set up the Embassy.
 No one, not even Start9, has any idea what your Tor addresses are, let alone the password(s) you choose to authenticate with them.

 There is also the option to communicate with your Embassy using standard :ref:`ssl` encryption and a uniquely generated `.local` address.
 This method is faster than Tor, but can only be used on your home network.